Follow TV Tropes

 Mary McCarthy on Lillian Hellman

-Lillian Florence "Lilly" Hellman (June 20, 1905 – June 30, 1984) was an American playwright and screenwriter.
-She achieved her greatest success writing dramatic plays for Broadway in the 1930s and 1940s.
+Lillian Florence "Lilly" Hellman (June 20, 1905 – June 30, 1984) was an American playwright, screenwriter, and memoirist.
+She achieved her greatest success in writing dramatic plays for Broadway in the 1930s and '40s.

 Hellman was known for her strong left-wing views and activism.
-She was briefly a member of the Communist Party.
-During the Red Scare era, Hellman was targeted by The Hollywood Blacklist and refused to name names.
+She was briefly a member of the American Communist Party, and during the '50s Red Scare era was targeted by The Hollywood Blacklist for refusing to name names.

 By the 1970s, Hellman was widely regarded as a hero for having taken a stand against the blacklist.
-During this time, she published her memoirs.
-One chapter of her 1973 memoir Pentimento formed the basis for the 1977 film Julia, starring Jane Fonda as a young Lillian Hellman.
+During this period, she published her memoirs.
+One chapter of her 1973 memoir Pentimento formed the basis for the 1977 film Julia, which starred Jane Fonda as a young Lillian Hellman.

-In 1979, Mary McCarthy (no relation to the Senator) accused Hellman of being a Consummate Liar and Hellman sued for defamation.
-McCarthy produced evidence of Hellman's dishonesty.
-Most notably, evidence mounted that the "Julia" chapter in Pentimento was Based on a Great Big Lie.
+During an interview on The Dick Cavett Show in 1979, novelist Mary McCarthy (no relation to the red-baiting Senator) accused Hellman of being a Consummate Liar.
+After Hellman sued her for libel, McCarthy's lawyers responded by unearthing evidence of Hellman's dishonesty, including the likelihood that the "Julia" chapter in Pentimento was Based on a Great Big Lie.
 Hellman died before the issue could be settled in court.

 Although Hellman's writing is still respected, the controversy over her dishonesty went a long way to overshadowing and tarnishing her prior reputation as an anti-McCarthyite heroine, leaving her with a mixed legacy.